reshamas/reshamas.github.io/_posts/2000-01-01-rethinking-mentoring-in-data-science.md

 **Manage your expectations:**  You will still have to do the hard work.
 Give up the idea of "Prince Charming."

 ## My Story on Mentorship
 To share, I have never asked anyone to be my mentor.
 I have no official mentor.
-And yet, I feel abundandance in the resources available to me.
+And yet, I feel abundandance with the resources available to me.

 This is my advice: